5.0 Google Reviews

 Comfort, Energy, and the Long Florida Season

 The case for outdoor shades is partly comfort and partly arithmetic.
 From May through October the sun does most of its damage in the afternoon, when a west- or south-facing lanai becomes unusable and the rooms behind it work hardest to stay cool.
 An exterior solar screen intercepts that energy at the opening, before it loads the glass and the slab with heat, so the patio stays in the shade and the air conditioning behind it cycles less.
 Homeowners tell us the real difference is the season itself: a lanai that was off-limits half the year becomes the place everyone gathers in the evening.
 The same screen that blocks the heat also knocks down glare on a television or a laptop, keeps rain from blowing in during a typical afternoon storm, and shields outdoor furniture and cushions from the fading that turns them dull in a couple of years.
 None of that requires enclosing the space or losing the breeze, because a well-chosen openness factor keeps the air moving and the view open while still doing the work.
+For more on staying cool through the long Florida summer, our St. Pete window treatment guides walk through the options room by room.

 Our In-House Workroom & Local Install Team